The feasible regions for consecutive patterns of pattern-avoiding permutations: The feasible region for monotone-avoiding permutations

 \begin{defn}[Colourings and RITMO colourings] Fix an integer $m\in\Z_{\geq 1}$.
 For a permutation $\sigma$, an $m$-colouring of $\sigma$ is a map $\mathfrak{c}: [|\sigma|] \to [m]$, which is to be interpreted as a map from the set of \emph{indices} of $\sigma$ to $[m]$.
 An $m$-colouring $\mathfrak{c}$ is said to be \emph{rainbow} when $\im (\mathfrak{c}) = [m]$.
 For any permutation $\sigma$, we define its \emph{right-top monotone colouring} (simply RITMO colouring henceforth), which we denote as $\mathbb{C}(\sigma)$.
 This colouring is constructed iteratively, starting with the highest value of the permutation which receives the colour 1 and going down while assigning the lowest possible colour that prevents the occurrence of a monochromatic 21. \end{defn}

-If a permutation is coloured with its RITMO colouring, the left-to-right maxima are coloured by $1$, removing these left-to-right maxima, the left-to-right maxima of the resulting set of points are coloured by 2, and so on.
+If a permutation is coloured with its RITMO colouring, the left-to-right maxima are coloured by $1$; removing these left-to-right maxima, the left-to-right maxima of the resulting set of points are coloured by $2$, and so on.
 We suggest to the reader to keep in mind both points of view (the one given in the definition and the one described now) on RITMO colourings.

-\begin{exmp} One can see in \cref{fig:RITMO_colouring_of_permutations} an example of the RITMO colourings for permutations $312$, $1427536$ and $124376985$.
-In all our examples, we paint in { red} the values coloured by one, in { blue} the ones coloured by two, and in { green} the ones coloured by three. \end{exmp}
+\begin{exmp} In all our examples, we paint in { red} the values coloured by $1$, in { blue} the ones coloured by two, and in { green} the ones coloured by three.
+For instance, the RITMO colouring for permutations $1427536$ is given by ${1}{4}{2}{7}{5}{3}{6}$. \end{exmp}

 For the pair $(\sigma, \mathbb{C}(\sigma))$ we simply write $\mathbb{S}(\sigma)$.
 If $\sigma $ avoids the permutation $\monodown_n $, it is known that its RITMO colouring is an $(n-1)$-colouring (the origins of this result are hard to trace, but it goes back at least to \cite{greene1974extension} where it is already noted as something that is not hard to prove; see also \cite[Chapter 4.3]{MR2919720}).